Skhmt/IDB-as-Storage-in-NWJS/README.md

 # IndexedDB-as-Storage-in-NWJS

-This takes the window object from nwjs context and puts it into a node module to use IndexedDB with or without a Worker in node context places.
+This takes the window object from the nwjs context and puts it into a node module to use IndexedDB, with or without a Worker, in node context places.
 This lets comes with several advantages:
 * You can use your database in a non-nwjs context (once it is initialized in a nwjs context)
 * Asynchronous
-* Can be used in a worker (db-sw.js)
+* Non-blocking when used in a worker (db-sw.js isntead of db.js)
 * Can store keys other than strings (see: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm)
-* Wraps IndexedDB into a Storage-like API: setItem, getItem, removeItem, clear, and length
+* Wraps IndexedDB into a Storage-like API: setItem, getItem, removeItem, clear, and length (key may be implemented later)
 * Is faster than pouchDB because of a very simple IndexedDB implementation (according to http://nolanlawson.github.io/database-comparison/)

 You need a recent-ish version of NW.js to run this.
 No clue if it will work in versions older than 0.14.7.